Dacia Sandero: Awards and reception

-Third generation (DJF/BJI cross; 2020)
+Third generation (BJI; 2020)

 The third generation of Dacia Sandero and Sandero Stepway was launched together with the new Dacia Logan III, on 29 September 2020.
 The car is based on the low-spec version of the CMF-B platform and was presented on 7 September 2020.

-The new Sandero is exclusively available with three-cylinder engines.
-The entry-level one is a naturally aspirated 1.0-liter with 65 hp-metric and a 5-speed manual.
-The top-end trims received a turbocharged 1.0-liter with 90 hp-metric and a choice between a 6-speed manual or CVT.
+The third-generation Sandero is exclusively available with three-cylinder engines.
+The entry-level one is a naturally aspirated 1.0-litre with 65 hp-metric and a 5-speed manual.
+The top-end trims received a turbocharged 1.0-litre with 90 hp-metric and a choice between a 6-speed manual or CVT.
 The more powerful version of the engine, badged as ECO-G 100 Bi-Fuel received 100 hp-metric and a 6-speed manual transmission.

 The lower-spec cars get a modular multimedia system dubbed "Media Control" with removable smartphone support while the upper trims have an integrated 8-inch touchscreen with support for Android Auto and Apple CarPlay.

-It is also equipped with electric power steering, LED headlights, emergency brake assist, blind-spot warning, park assist (with front and rear sensors, rearview camera), hill start assist, keyless entry, heated front seats, automatic air conditioning with digital display, reverse camera, electric parking brake, automatic wipers, a remote trunk release and electric glass sunroof as standard or optional, depending on the market.
+It is also equipped with electric power steering, LED headlights, emergency brake assist, blind-spot warning, park assist (with front and rear sensors, rearview camera), hill start assist, keyless entry, heated front seats, automatic air conditioning with digital display, reverse camera, electric parking brake, automatic wipers, a remote boot release and electric glass sunroof as standard or optional, depending on the market.

-Restyle
+2022 refresh

 In June 2022, the Sandero received a slight restyling incorporating the brand's new logo alongside other Dacia models.
 To accommodate the new logo, the grille is redesigned, and the steering wheel is slightly modified.